VidaHerling/VidaHerling.github.io/README.md

 # First Github Portfolio Page

-This is the first github webpage I have made.
-I just started the programming journey with the MIT|XPro program.
-Excited and nervours!
+This is my first GitHub page.
+I am currently a Full Stack Programmer in Training, with the MIT XPro Professional Certificate in Coding program.